Mr. Moon (TV series)

-Mr. Moon is an animated children's television series co-produced by Sparky Animation, Skaramoosh London and Title Entertainment.
+Mr. Moon is an animated children's television series co-produced by Singaporian animation company Sparky Animation, British CGI animation outfit Skaramoosh London and Canadian entertainment studio Title Entertainment.
+It follows the adventures of the title character, Mr. Moon, and his celestial friends—including Sunny, Gold Star, and Silva—as they travel in a small rocket ship and learn about constellations, space, and science through educational songs and games.

 The series is of 52 episodes each of 12 minutes.

 Broadcast

 It has been broadcast by Playhouse Disney (UK and Ireland), TVO (Canada), ABC (Australia), TVNZ (New Zealand), ATV (Türkiye), Zee TV (India), KBS (South Korea), PBS (Thailand), and Spacetoon Plus (Indonesia).

 Premise and format

 Mr. Moon is a children's television programme that teaches children the names of stars and constellations.
 The show focuses on singing, games, and activities which children can join along too.